eigentaylor/eigentaylor.github.io/_previews/2026-07-02-better-choices-strategy.md

 ### Generalizing to More Candidates

-Some of these theorems do generalize beyond $n=3$, but I caution at the overall expectation of robustness.
-Minimax, for its wonderful simplicity and ease of explanation (relative to something like Schulze), is not a very robust Condorcet method.
+Some of these theorems do generalize beyond $n=3$, but many do not.
 If you can use this model to say more interesting things about Minimax for $n>3$, or perhaps generalize this model to say some interesting things about Ranked Pairs, let me know in the comments below!
-I developed a somewhat analogous model for IRV (Ranked-Choice Voting), which I may write about in a future post.
+I developed a somewhat analogous model for IRV (Ranked-Choice Voting) and STAR voting, which I plan to write about in a future post.

 ## Conclusion